AcademySoftwareFoundation/OpenImageIO/src/doc/imageinput.rst

-The ``ImageSpec::extra_attribs`` field may store metadata that reveals the color space the image file in the ``"oiio:ColorSpace"`` attribute (see Section `Color information metadata`_ for explanations of particular values).
+The ``ImageSpec::extra_attribs`` field may store metadata that reveals the color space the image file in the ``"oiio:ColorSpace"`` attribute (see Section :ref:`Color information metadata` for explanations of particular values).

 The ImageInput sets the ``"oiio:ColorSpace"`` metadata in a purely advisory capacity --- the ``read`` will not convert pixel values among color spaces.